 If the achieved transmission system availability is different to the target availability, then there is a mechanism contained within the Licence that could potentially affect the Company's charges and hence its revenue in future periods.
 The Licence provides for adjustments to "base revenue" where the OFTO's system availability performance is different from the target system availability.
 If transmission system availability in any given calendar year is in excess of the target availability level, then credits are "earned" and if availability is less than target then penalties accrue.
 These availability credits and penalties are measured in megawatt hours ("MWhrs").
 The Company is then permitted or required under the Licence, as the case may be, to change its prices to convert the availability credits earned or penalties accrued into a financial adjustment to "base revenue".
-The maximum availability credit which the Company can "earn" and then collect in charges in any one charging year is the financial equivalent of 5% of base revenue for the immediately preceding charging year is the financial equivalent of 10% of base revenue for the immediately preceding charging year is the financial equivalent of 10% of base revenue for the immediately preceding charging year.
+The maximum availability credit which the Company can "earn" and then collect in charges in any one charging year is the financial equivalent of 5% of base revenue for the immediately preceding charging year and the maximum availability penalty that can be reflected in charges for any one charging year is the financial equivalent of 10% of base revenue for the immediately preceding charging year.
 Availability credits and penalties that arise in the first and final period of operations reflect a partial period of operations and the financial impact on charges is apportioned accordingly.

-Notional availability penalties and credits as measured in MWhrs are recorded on a monthly basis during the calendar year.
-If at the end of any calendar year, there is a cumulative net credit this net credit is eligible for conversion as a financial adjustment to charges during the following charging year.
-The financial conversion of availability credits and penalties is carried out by reference to the "base revenue" for the charging year immediately prior to the charging year that the credits/penalties adjust charges.
+The availability penalties and credits, as measured in MWhrs, are recorded on a monthly, but notional basis, during each calendar year.
+Individual net monthly penalties are first offset against any brought forward net cumulative credits from the previous calendar year.
+Thereafter, individual monthly net penalties are eligible for offset against credits arising in the current calendar year.
+The financial conversion of availability credits and penalties is carried out by reference to the "base revenue" for the charging year immediately prior to the charging year that the credits/ penalties adjust charges.